skydevht/website/source/_posts/2022-02-02-the-usage-of-react-hooks.md

 ```
 {% endverbatim %}

 `getInvertedColor` is our heavy computation code. **useMemo**, takes a function and a dependencies array.
 The body of that function should be statements that we could have put inside the body of the component, and should follow the same pure paradigm — no side effect.
 The return value is returned directly by useMemo.
-The function executes on the mounting stage and when the dependencies update.
+The provided function executes on the mounting stage and when the dependencies are changed.
 But the return value will be stored — memoized — and return directly otherwise.
 We can mention the `useCallback` hook, which memoizes a function instead.

 The most important part is that you can refactor the above code to create your own hook, making it possible to share functionalities between components.